jszd2022/vanilla-cookie-consent/README.md

 ### Cookie Policy Details Page

 Your website will need a dedicated "Cookie Policy" page containing extensive information about cookies, how and why they're used, etc. These pages also explain in detail which cookies are included.
-In order to keep these pages automatically up-to-date, keep in mind that this package can be used anywhere in your application using the `Whitecube\LaravelCookieConsent\Facades\Cookies` facade:
+In order to keep these pages automatically up-to-date, keep in mind that this package can be used anywhere in your application using the `JSzD\VanillaCookieConsent\Cookies` class:

 ```php
 <?php ?>